petaverse-cloud/pv-docs-site/docs/petority/devices/unbinding.md

 ---
 sidebar_position: 7
-title: Unbinding a Device
+title: Unpairing a Device
 ---

-# unbinding a Device in Petority
+# unpairing a Device in Petority
-Unbinding a device in Petority is a straightforward process that allows you to disconnect a device from your pet.
+Unpairing a device in Petority is a straightforward process that allows you to disconnect a device from your pet.

-Here's a step-by-step guide on how to unbind a device:
+Here's a step-by-step guide on how to unpair a device:

 ![unbinding](/img/unbind/Unbind.jpg)